charliewhitfield/ivoyager_table_importer/README.md

 This format creates an array-of-arrays data structure where data is indexed [row_enumeration][column_enumeration] or the transpose if `@TRANSPOSE` is specified.
 All cells in the table have the same Type, Default and Unit (if applicable) specified by data directives above.
 If not specified, default 'nulls' for the six allowed Types are "", &"", false, NAN, -1 and [].

 Enumerations must be 'known' by the plugin, which means that they were added as row entity names by a DB_ENTITIES, DB_ENTITIES_MOD or ENUMERATION format table, or were added as a 'project_enum' dictionary in the `postprocess_tables()` call.

+The upper-left table cell can either be empty or specify row and column entity prefixes delimited by a backslash.
+E.g., 'RESOURCE_\FACILITY_' prefixes all row names with 'RESOURCE_' and all column names with 'FACILITY_'.

 The resulting array-of-arrays structure will always have rows and columns that are sized and ordered according to the enumeration, not the table, if entities are missing or out of order in the table.
 Data not specified in the table file (omited row or column entities) will be imputed with default value.